michele-mada/opencl-ciphers-improved/README.md

 * Each component is initialized in the right order at startup
 * Each resource is re-used as much as possible

+The main OpenCL_ENV structure should be initialized only once.

 When the environment is initialized, it will also initialize its cipher families and cipher method in cascade (the de-initialization is the same, but in reverse).